vmware/nsx-alb-datascript-samples-library/security/log_ssl_version.md

-# Log SSL Version/Cipher and block SSLv3.0, TLSv1.0 or cipher suites that don't provide encryption.
+# Log SSL Version/Cipher and block SSLv3.0, TLSv1.0 or cipher suites that don't provide encryption
 Logging of SSL/TLS version for enhanced log collection and troubleshooting use cases.
 SSLv3 is known to be weak and vulnerable thus ability to track the SSLv3 transaction is important for the administrators.
 Avi Vantage provides a number of features to help understand the utilization of SSL traffic and troubleshoot SSL-related issues.
 More details: https://avinetworks.com/docs/latest/ssl-visibility-and-troubleshooting/

 OpenSSL cipher suites: https://www.openssl.org/docs/manmaster/man1/ciphers.html